 Magic FAQ

-Why do I need a Magic Filter?
+Why do I need a Magic Filter for my DSLR?

 I have tried the Magic Filter and my shots don't look like yours?

 Don't give up yet.
+Filter photography is different from other types of underwater photography and it can take a few dives to adapt to the nuances of this technique.
 The biggest mistake most people make on their first dives with filters is not to shoot with the light.
-If you shoot across or against the light your subject will not be illuminated - and the colours will become muted.
-Underwater photographers get very used to having light from their strobes pointing in which ever direction their camera is.
+If you shoot across or against the light your subject will not be fully illuminated - and the colours will become muted.
+Underwater photographers get very used to having light from their strobes pointing in whichever direction their camera is.
 Learn to watch and use the ambient light underwater and your filter shots will improve dramatically.
-There is more info on shooting with the Magic Filter here.
+Getting the most out of filters is really about getting the most out of ambient light.
+Learning to read the light will not only help your filter photography, but all of your wide angle photography underwater.

 How do you get such great blues?